Gustav93/Musi/src/main/webapp/assets/gentelella-master/vendors/Flot/API.md

 The options "min"/"max" are the precise minimum/maximum value on the scale.
 If you don't specify either of them, a value will automatically be chosen based on the minimum/maximum data values.
-Note that Flot always examines all the data values you feed to it, even if a restriction on another axis may make some of them invisible (this makes interactive use more stable).
+Note that Flot always examines all the data values you Feed to it, even if a restriction on another axis may make some of them invisible (this makes interactive use more stable).